The Insider’s Guide to Real Estate / Getting Ready

 Nothing you don't

-Everything leading up to getting ready for a home sale takes time.
+Getting your home ready to list is easy compared to everything else home sellers should do.
 Sizing up how to navigate the misaligned incentives in the real estate landscape, researching data to support an accurate home price, and finding a broker that can get your home into the multiple listing service (MLS) without eating up all the net proceeds in commissions-- these are things that can consume days or weeks of attention.
 So when it comes time to get your home ready to list, take a slow breath and relax, because most of the rest of what follows is easy if you stay focused and don’t go down too many rabbit holes.

 Every potential buyer will become introduced to the idea when they first see photographs of the listing in the MLS.
 After your home is appropriately staged, getting professional-looking photographs that make as many of those buyers as possible to take the next step is your goal.
 The good news is that you do not need to pay for staging with someone else's furniture however you do need to do a deep clean and declutter your space.
 And if you must give your listing a specific look, you can find a compositing software wizard to add furniture directly to your online photos without the cost.